-They have put in five of the Improved Jouval Turbine Water Wheels, and can guind in all stages of water, and during the coldest weather any and all kinds of grain.
+They have put in five of the Improved Jonval Turbine Water Wheels, and can grind in all stages of water, and during the coldest weather any and all kinds of grain.

-They are prepared to sell, and have on hand for sale at all times at Market rates all kinds of Flour, Feed, and Stuffs; and Farmers can have their own grain ground and take it back in a return load, or they can be furnished in exchange at a moment's notice, an equal quantity of Flour exchange at a moment's notice, an equal quantity of Flour and Bran, or chopped feed.
+They are prepared to sell, and have on hand for sale at all times at Market rates all kinds of Flour, feed, and Stuffs; and Farmers can have their own grain ground and take it back in a return load, or they can be furnished in exchange at a moment's notice, an equal quantity of Flour and Bran, or chopped feed.

+exchange at a moment's notice, an equal part and Bran, or chopped feed.

 Their smut machine is of improved manufacture, and they will insure a "a full turn out" of superior quality to every bushel of grain left at their mill.

+FISHER & McMURTRIE.
 Huntingdon, Dec.
 8, 1856.

-ALL at the new CLOTHING STORE of GUTMAN & CO., if you want a good article of Clothing.
-Store room in Long's new building, in the Diamond, Huntingdon.
+YALL at the new CLOTHING STORE of GUTMAN & CO., if you want a good article of Clothing.
+Store room in Long's new building, in the Dinmond, Huntingdon.

 Sept.
 9, 1857.
-CPLENDID RAG CARPET for 37 1-2e per yard, at the cheap Store of FISHER & McMURTRIE.
-VERCOATS, of all kinds, cheaper than elsewhere, at Oct.
-1, 1856.
-H. ROMAN'S CLOTHING STORE.
-ONFECTIONERIES of the very best. / Call at MILLER'S. ADIES' DRESS GOODS, rich styles, ATS AND CAPS-A fine assortment I and very cheap, at D. P. GWIN'S.
+PLENDID RAG CARPET for 371-2c per yard, at the cheap Store of FISHER & McMURTRIE.

+VERCOATS, of all kinds, cheaper than elsewhere, at II.
+ROMAN'S CLOTHING STORE.
+NONFECTIONERIES of the very best.
+ADIES' DRESS GOODS, rich styles, cheapest assortment in town, at D. P. GWIN'S. TUTMAN & CO..
+Are selling CLOTHING at exceedingly low prices.- all and see.
+[March 31, 1858.

+⊿ and very cheap, at D. P. GWIN'S. TATS AND CAPS-A fine assortment BENJ.
+JACOBS' Store.
+INISH-just received, and for sale at the Cheap Grocery of

-INISH-just received, and for sale at the LONG & MILLER.
-VI OURNING COLLARS-handsome styles, just received by FISHER & McMURTRIE.
-TOUNTRY PRODUCE, Taken in exchange for Goods, at J. BRICKER'S MAMMOTH STORE.
+OURNING COLLARS-handsome styles, just received by FISHER & MCMURTRIE.
+COUNTRY PRODUCE, Taken in exchange for Goods, at J. BRICKER'S MAMMOTH STORE.
+DOOTS and SHOES, the largest and